 Here are some links that discuss your problem - read any when you have a few minutes - knowledge about this problem may help you make a good move.

 I never get my nails done but decided to get dip nails a while ago.
 One fell off and is extremely bruised.
+Many of the replies say its because of how long youve been doing your nails, but mine are bare 90% of the time and the same thing is happening to me.

 It looks like bacteria formed under your nails.
 This new trend is becoming dangerous and not so healthy for your nails.
 Here is an in-depth article on the effects of Powder nails.
 I would wait a bit before doing anything else to your nails.

 *******No, it's not your health.
 I tried the dips just once and two if my nails bruised.
 I had a fabulous technician that was honest enough to tell me that part of it is because water gets underneath when they start to grow out and it's actually a fungus not really bruised.
+But, everything you explained is very real and true.
+What a great depiction of the entire process.
+Thanks, for sharing!!!

 Take the nails off and your take care of the problem.
 You may need medication from the dermatologist.